 An Ibrik is a Turkish coffee pot.
 A lot of these things can be found on Amazon like the Mister Copper Turkish coffee maker.
 Using it is pretty similar to how you would prepare coffee in a pot.

 It’s not the end of the world if your coffee maker breaks down.
-There are literally hundreds of ways with which you can make coffee without a coffee.
+There are literally hundreds of ways with which you can make coffee without a coffee maker.
 Cultures around the world prepare coffee differently, some over open heat, other over a stove, etcetera.

 The art of making coffee can be simplified into two simple steps, if you think about it.
 First, you need a source of heat to boil the water, and two, you need to make the hot water come into contact with the coffee.
 That’s about it.